 Conductometric titrations are done to detect the complex formation of a drug (say DRUG A) with another drug (say DRUG B) as well as to find the molar ratios of the interacting agents to the drug molecule in the complex.
 Usually, dilute solution of one drug (40 mL of 0.005M, DRUG A) is taken in a 100 mL beaker and is titrated individually with gradual addition of another drug having a higher concentration (0.05M, DRUG B) from a burette.
 Reversely, 40 mL of 0.05M of DRUG B, is titrated with gradual addition of 0.005M of DRUG A. The conductance values (mS or µS) are plotted against molar ratios between the two DRUGS present in the system.
 The titrations curves show break at the points of possible interaction.
 Conductometric titrations are performed with solutions adjusted to pH 1.4, 3.4, 6.4, 7.4 and 8.4 to mimic the pH at different body chambers.
 The pH solutions are prepared using standard textbooks (21,34).
 Conversely, each of the drug having similar concentrations (40 mL of 0.005M) are titrated with standardized 0.05M NaOH solution and the conductance values (mS or µS) are plotted against volume of NaOH.
 A conductometric titration graph (35) is shown in Figure 2.

 Figure 2.
-Conductometric titration of metformin with diclofenac at pH 7.4 (Reproduced with permission from (35)).
+Conductometric titration of metformin with diclofenac at pH 7.4 [Reproduced with permission from (35)].

 (iii) The Ardon’s method for analysis of drug-drug interaction